apple/swift-service-discovery/README.md

 ```

 `subscribe` returns a `CancellationToken` that you can use to cancel the subscription later on. `onComplete` is a closure that
-gets invoked when the subscription ends (e.g., when the service discovery instance shuts down) or gets canceled through the
+gets invoked when the subscription ends (e.g., when the service discovery instance shuts down) or gets cancelled through the
 `CancellationToken`. `CompletionReason` can be used to distinguish what leads to the completion.

 ## Implementing a service discovery backend